 There you have it!
 Now you know how to make a simple DIY wood art!
 You can get more creative with the patterns by cutting some of the boards partially and staining or painting them different colors.

 Looking for more wall decor ideas?
-Check out our roundup of 19+ of the best DIY wall decor ideas on the internet!
+Check out our roundup of 19+ of the best DIY wall decor ideas on the internet or this more modern DIY geometric wall art design!